-We place parking restrictions on the highway to control the manner in which parking takes place.
+We place parking restrictions on the highway to control how parking takes place.

 www.somersettraffweb.co.uk details all current and legally enforceable parking restrictions on our roads.

-Parking Restrictions include yellow lines, limited waiting bays, bus bays, taxi bays, loading bays, no loadings areas, school "keep clear" markings, resident parking bays and on-street pay and display bays.
-A sign usually accompanies the road marking to inform you of the nature of the restriction.
+Parking Restrictions include yellow lines, limited waiting bays, bus bays, taxi bays, loading bays, no loading areas, school 'keep clear' markings, resident parking bays and on-street pay and display bays.
+A sign usually accompanies the road marking to tell you the nature of the restriction.

 The Highway Code lists many types of restrictions used on our roads.

 If you wish to apply for restrictions or request a change to a restriction, there is a statutory process which has to be followed.
-The first step in this process could be made quicker if you gain the support of adjacent property owners or anyone else likely to be affected together with the support of the Town or Parish Council.
-Contact us once support has been obtained.
+The first step in this process could be made quicker if you gain the support of adjacent property owners or anyone else likely to be affected, together with the support of the Town or Parish Council.
+Contact us once you have that support.